 The summary reports give results based on students from all Arizona high schools who subsequently attended Cochise College.
 Breakout reports based on the source high schools are also available and will be furnished to those schools upon request.

-Arizona Revised Statutes 15-1822 Report; academic performance of high school graduates
+Statutory Requirement: Arizona Revised Statute 15-1822.
+Report; academic performance of high school graduates

 Each fall by Nov.
 15, Cochise College submits a report to the state legislature on students under 18 years of age who had not yet attained a high school diploma or high school certificate of equivalency and who were enrolled in a course or a program for college credit during the time period of September of the previous fiscal year through August of the current fiscal year.